tylerlaprade/basedmypy/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mypy documentation!
+Welcome to the basedmypy docs!
 ==============================

-Mypy is a static type checker for Python.
+Basedmypy is a static type checker for Python that is built on top of the work done by the `mypy project <https://github.com/python/mypy>`_.

 Type checkers help ensure that you're using variables and functions in your code correctly.
 With mypy, add type hints (:pep:`484`)